-- (a) Subject to the time limits in Clause 8.3, the employee may present a grievance at this level by: - (1) recording this grievance on the appropriate grievance form, setting out the nature of the grievance and the circumstances from which it arose; - (2) stating the article or articles of the agreement infringed upon or alleged to have been violated, and the remedy or correction required; and - (3) transmitting the grievance to the designated supervisor through the union steward. - (b) The designated supervisor shall acknowledge receipt of the written grievance by signing and dating the grievance form at the time the grievance is presented.
+- (a) Subject to the time limits in Clause 8.3, the employee may present a grievance at this level by: - (1) recording this grievance on the appropriate grievance form, setting out the nature of the grievance and the circumstances from which it arose; - (2) stating the article or articles of the agreement infringed upon or alleged to have been violated, and the remedy or correction required; and

+- (3) transmitting the grievance to the designated supervisor through the union steward. - (b) The representative designated by the Employer to handle grievances at Step 2 shall acknowledge receipt of the written grievance by signing and dating the grievance form at the time the grievance is presented.